publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schVIII/ptI/m__us_usc_t22_s4044.md

 >                 “(ii) __Actuarial reduction.—__

->                          “(I) Rule if the special contribution is paid.—If the full amount of the special contribution under clause (i) is paid, no reduction under this clause shall apply.
+>                          “(I) __Rule if the special contribution is paid.—__

+>                     If the full amount of the special contribution under clause (i) is paid, no reduction under this clause shall apply.

->                          “(II) Rule if less than the entire amount is paid.—If no special contribution under clause (i) is paid, or if less than the entire amount of such special contribution is paid, the recomputed annuity shall be reduced by an amount sufficient to make up the actuarial present value of the shortfall.
+>                          “(II) __Rule if less than the entire amount is paid.—__

+>                     If no special contribution under clause (i) is paid, or if less than the entire amount of such special contribution is paid, the recomputed annuity shall be reduced by an amount sufficient to make up the actuarial present value of the shortfall.

 >     “(c) __Regulations and Notice.—__